American-Samoa - The 'other' Samoa

 Big and happy people

-One way to the end took me about 3 hours, then drove back and ate in a mall in Pago Pago.
+One way to the end took me about 3 hours, then I drove back and ate in a mall in Pago Pago.
 Now the real US American part of American-Samoa kicked in.
 Meals here are HEAVY.
-Even the normal small meal with rice and BBQ chicken for 8 USD comes with two huge pieces of BBQ chicken and a monster plate of rice.
-I was full after one chicken and I was really hungry before.
-They serve amount like this as a standard, for people who come for a quick lunch break.
-When I look on other guests plates, I saw the same and then next to the first plate even a second portion with fried chicken and fries and later the waiter brought them a bowl of ice cream.
-They ate EVERYTHING!
+Even a normal small meal with rice and BBQ chicken for 8 USD comes with two huge pieces of BBQ chicken and a monster plate of rice.
+I was full after one piece of chicken, and I was really hungry before.
+They serve portions like this as standard for people who come for a quick lunch break.
+When I looked at other guests' plates, I saw the same and then, next to the first plate, even a second portion with fried chicken and fries, and later the waiter brought them a bowl of ice cream.

 I was perplexed to see the huge amount of food that people can eat here.
-From what I have seen, people here are on average even more big & obese (no, I'm not saying fat!!!!) than the people in Samoa.
+From what I have seen, people here are, on average, even bigger & more obese (no, I'm not saying fat!!!!) than the people in Samoa.

-This explains a lot of what I heard about Samoa being the people with the most obese people on the planet.
-And no, it's not my judgment, but its the judgment of different researches which can be found on the internet.
-Bad for Samoa tho.
-Samoa is an own country and American-Samoa is not.
+This explains a lot of what I heard about Samoa having the most obese people on the planet.
+And no, it's not my judgment, but the judgment of various researchers, which can be found on the internet.
+Unfortunately for Samoa, it is its own country, while American-Samoa is not.
 This fact makes Samoa the country with the most obese people on earth.
 But they know it, they really do.

-I talked with a few people in different countries in Oceania about these researches and they all knew by themselves.
-And all of them find it even funnier than I do, but also more dramatic and tragic.
+I talked with a few people in different countries in Oceania about these studies, and they all knew about them.
+They all found it even funnier than I do, but also more dramatic and tragic.
 They all know but it seems they can't really change it, even with the help of the government.

-But on the other side all these people from the Polynesian or Micronesian area, no matter if a bit bigger or not so big, they are all friendly.
+On the other hand, all these people from the Polynesian or Micronesian area, whether a bit bigger or not so big, are all friendly.
 Really friendly.
 And relaxed and happy.
-They all have this friendliness-gene in them.
+They all have this friendliness gene in them.

 Smiling and waving hands from the bus after they saw me making photos.